pascallanger/DIY-Multiprotocol-TX-Module/docs/Tx-Taranis.md

 ###Enabling Serial Mode
 To operate in serial mode, you need one of these firmwares:
  1. erSky9x
- 1. OpenTx supporting the DIY Multiprotocol Module (Version 2.18 Multi or later)
+ 1. OpenTx supporting the MULTI-Module (Version 2.18 Multi or later)

 Check and upload a supported firmware.
 The latest available version at time of writing are:
  - erSky9x Revision 218 or later - the hex files are available [here](http://www.er9x.com) (Mike's latests test versions are available [here](http://openrcforums.com/forum/viewtopic.php?f=7&t=4676)).